Chevron skink

-The chevron skink (Oligosoma homalonotum) (Māori: niho taniwha), is a large species of skink endemic to New Zealand, found only on Great and Little Barrier islands in the Hauraki Gulf.
-A cryptic forest dweller, it can hide underwater, and is under threat from introduced rats.
+The chevron skink (Oligosoma homalonotum; Māori: niho taniwha) is a large species of skink that is endemic to New Zealand.
+Previously found across Northland and the northern Auckland Region, it is now found only on the Great Barrier and Little Barrier islands in the Hauraki Gulf.
+A cryptic forest dweller, it can hide underwater.
+The chevron skink is the longest species of skink in New Zealand, reaching lengths of up to 340 mm.
+It is under threat from introduced rats.